mparno/fenics-web/source/doc/programmers-reference/cpp/function/FunctionSpace.rst

     .. cpp:function:: FunctionSpace(boost::shared_ptr<Mesh> mesh)

-        Create an empty function space for later intialisation.
+        Create empty function space for later initialization.
 This constructor is intended for use by any sub-classes which need to construct objects before the initialisation of the base class.
-Data can be attached to the base class using FunctionSpace::attach(...)
+Data can be attached to the base class using FunctionSpace::attach(...).

+    .. cpp:function:: FunctionSpace(boost::shared_ptr<const Mesh> mesh)

+        Create empty function space for later initialization (const version)

     .. cpp:function:: FunctionSpace(const FunctionSpace& V)